aromatt/netipds/README.md

 ### [tailscale/art](https://github.com/tailscale/art)

-A precursor to bart, this package is also based on Knuth's ART algorithm.
+An inspiration for bart, this package is also based on Knuth's ART algorithm.
 It provides good lookup performance and a barebones API.

 It is not actively maintained; in fact, Tailscale uses bart in some of its open-source systems.